 3. Click Save.

-Upon saving, Vault captures the reason for the change, the affected fields, the user who made the change, and when the change was made.
-If the Reason for Change section is available on the supported object record’s details page, and you have the appropriate permissions, you can view the logged reason in this section.
-Once created, Reason for Change records are not editable.
+Upon saving, Vault captures the reason for the change, the affected fields along with their previous and new values, the user who made the change, and when the change was made.
+If the Reason for Change History section is available on the object record’s details page, and you have the appropriate permissions, you can view and download a PDF of the changes and reasons in this section, or access the associated Reason for Change record to review and print additional metadata related to the specific change.
+Reason for Change records are not editable.

-You must have a security profile with the following permissions to work with Reasons for Change:
+You must have a security profile with the following permissions to work with Reason for Change: